ROCK ISLAND CO, IL. (ECWd) -

 In our opinion, the SA has it backward, the Authority must hold a hearing where the commissioner must show cause why he should not be removed.
 The burden of proof is on the alleged unqualified commissioner.
 In this case, he will have to show proof he resides within the Authority.

 We have filed a complaint with IDOT's Chief Counsel and with IDOT Division of Aeronautics alleging this commissioner is not qualified for this office, and asking IDOT to notify the Authority, who will follow state law and notify the commissioner, who will appear before the Board of Commissioners at a public hearing for the commissioner to show cause why he should not be removed from office.

-We suggest that John Bohnsack immediately resign, in order for him to avoid the embarrassment of trying to show cause not to be removed from office – we believe he cannot show cause.
+We suggest that James Bohnsack immediately resign, in order for him to avoid the embarrassment of trying to show cause not to be removed from office - we believe he cannot show cause.
 The Commissioners must follow the law, and their decision is appealable to the Circuit Court.